-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Jane Lucas (Clerk to the Governing Body) via the school office.
+Complaints that involve or are about the Headteacher, Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to Governors, via the school office.
 Please mark them as Private and Confidential.
 For ease of use, a template complaint form is included at the end of this procedure.

 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice to help you.

-In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
+In accordance with equality law, we will consider making reasonable adjustments, if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.